ggorsontanguy/Craftsmanship/Katas/introduction/00_LeapYears.md

 Before 1582, Gregorian Calendar doesn't exist and leap year was calculate with Julian Calendar rules :
 A leap year is defined as one that is divisible by 4.

-You can test your implementation with the    bbbbbbbbbbb GregorianCalendar.isLeapYear() function.
+You can test your implementation with the official GregorianCalendar.isLeapYear() function.